vat777/portfolio_project/README.md

 # Personal Portfolio Project
----

 ## Description:

 This is the personal portfolio project for [**Codecademy.com**](https://codecademy.com) course.
-It contains the info about me, my skills and projects.
+It contains the info about me, my skills and my projects.

-## Features:
+## Used technologies:

 - HTML
 - CSS